by Calculated Risk on 5/23/2018 10:16:00 AM

-The previous three months were revised down, combined (June was revised up, but April and May were revised down).
+The previous three months were revised down, combined.

-"Sales of new single-family houses in July 2018 were at a seasonally adjusted annual rate of 627,000, according to estimates released jointly today by the U.S. Census Bureau and the Department of Housing and Urban Development.
-This is 1.7 percent below the revised June rate of 638,000, but is 12.8 percent above the July 2017 estimate of 556,000.
-"Click on graph for larger image.
+"Sales of new single-family houses in April 2018 were at a seasonally adjusted annual rate of 662,000, according to estimates released jointly today by the U.S. Census Bureau and the Department of Housing and Urban Development.
+This is 1.5 percent below the revised March rate of 672,000, but is 11.6 percent above the April 2017 estimate of 593,000."Click on graph for larger image.

 The first graph shows New Home Sales vs. recessions since 1963.
 The dashed line is the current sales rate.